 We had taken a ferry from coastal village named Portmagee on a bright pleasant sunny day like this and had ‘hoped’ to visit the christian monastery (a christian pilgrimage site) on ‘Skellig Michael’ (the bigger of the two islands in the Atlantic off the west Irish coast).
 We could not land due to rough and windy Irish weather.
 This photo here is of Little Skellig, the other of the two islands.
 This one is smaller and entirely occupied by birds, mainly seagulls (I am scared of seagulls).

 Two things to remember :

-2. The boats/ferry you will ride on are fairly basic and unless you have are used to it, you are bound to feel sea sick on your way back.
+2. The boats/ferry you will ride on are fairly basic and unless you have practice, you are bound to feel sea sick on your way back.
 Avoid looking into camera screen/Phone continuously and don’t move around a lot (I know because I did both).

-Tip : If you are travelling to Ireland and have limited time, visit Dublin, Cork, Galway and Ring of Kerry.
+If you are travelling to Ireland and have limited time, visit Dublin, Cork and Ring of Kerry.
 That should cover most of your ‘Irish Experience’.
 I will post an entire series on experiences and pictures while travelling across Ireland.
 Republic of Ireland, I mean. 🙂